 - Helps golfers fully “get through” the full swing while lengthening and strengthening a complete body pivot

 By design, the Tour Striker Smart Ball is quite simple to understand and use.
-It is a perfectly sized, 6 inch, inflatable ball that you gently “hold” between your arms, just slightly below your elbows, to ensure that your arms and body are synchronized as you swing.
-The Smart Ball is attached to an adjustable length lanyard so that the ball does not fall all the way to the ground if your arms spread too far apart.
+It is a perfectly sized, 6-inch, inflatable ball that you gently “hold” between your arms, just slightly below your elbows, to ensure that your arms and body are synchronized as you swing.
+The Smart Ball is attached to an adjustable-length lanyard so that the ball does not fall to the ground if your arms spread too far apart.

-Golf connectivity training with the Tour Striker Smart Ball takes some getting used to.
-Frankly, golfers who habitually “chicken wing” their arms, or are not correctly synchronized, will initially feel very constrained by the practice swings, and the Smart Ball will “fall” until they get the hang of the training.
+Golf connectivity training with the Tour Striker Smart Ball takes some time.
+Frankly, golfers who habitually “chicken wing” their arms or are not correctly synchronized will initially feel very constrained by the practice swings, and the Smart Ball will “fall” until they get the hang of the training.
 Over time, the “connectivity” will feel more natural, and golfers will learn how to rotate their torso and arms appropriately.

 The best advice that we can give for adjusting to the Tour Striker Smart Ball Golf Connectivity Training Aid is to start slowly with chipping and pitching motions, then build up to 3/4 swings, and then finally practice full swings.
 This gradual lengthening of the golf swing will not happen immediately nor without effort.
 But, with repetition, golfers will find that their swings will flow better, their ball striking will be more consistent, and their bodies and arms will work in unison.